Research Article |

 Maximum likelihood (ML) tree based on COI sequence.
 Branch node labels are support values.
 Colored bars indicate different species delimitation by different methods A morphology (green) B ABGD results (pink).
 The colored clades (red, yellow, green and blue highlights) on the tree correspond to four new morphological species.

-Checklist of Allacta species from China
+Species of Allacta from China were listed by

 polygrapha species group: